ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 At the top of file `include/Matrix/Matrix.h`, include `<cassert>` to get the C-style assertions declarations for checks in `Debug` mode only.

-We then add a `die` function that we can call whenever the library needs to exit.
+Next, add a `die` function to call whenever the library needs to exit.
 Paste the code below right under get `getVersion` declaration in `include/Matrix/Matrix.h`.